0xa3k5/web3icons/README.md

 ### Using Individual React Components from `@token-icons/react`

 All the icons from the React library is prefixed with "Icon".
 And named with the token tickers as uppercase.
+This is to avoid naming conflicts that is caused by the icon names starting with numbers.

 ```
 Bitcoin: IconBTC